Letter spacing: History

 Historically, with metal type, a kern meant having a letter stick out beyond the metal slug to which it was attached, or having part of the body of the slug cut off to allow letters to overlap.
 A kern could therefore only bring letters closer together (negative spacing).
 Digital kerning could go in either direction.
-Tracking can similarly go in either direction, but with metal type, one could make groups of letters only farther apart (positive spacing).
+Tracking can similarly go in either direction, but with metal type, one could make groups of letters only further apart (positive spacing).

 In the days of hot metal typesetting, letter spacing required adding horizontal space between letters of words set in metal type in increments of a minimum of a half-point.
 Some publishers and typesetters avoided letter spacing because it was costly in materials and labor.
 Letter spacing required hand insertion of copper (a half-point), brass (one point), and printer's "lead" (two points) spaces between individual pieces of type or between matrices.
 Despite the cost, letter spacing was used in print advertising, book publishing, and custom printing (such as high-end stationery, business cards, wedding invitations, and such).
 It was also used for very short phrases set in all caps or small caps to prevent the phrases from appearing too dark compared to the rest of the page.

-Increased letter-spacing has sometimes been used for emphasis, most often in blackletter typesetting and in typewriter manuscripts, where alternative emphatics like italic or bold fonts are less available.
+Increased letter-spacing has sometimes been used for emphasis, most often in blackletter typesetting and in typewriter manuscripts, where alternative forms of emphasis like italic or bold fonts are less available.
 In German-language contexts, where blackletter typefaces survived longer than elsewhere, the practice (called sperren) is not quite extinct.
 Printer and type designer Frederic Goudy stated that "Men who would letterspace blackletter would steal sheep."
 Goudy's statement inspired the title of the book Stop Stealing Sheep, an introduction to typography.